Using DTrace to measure mutex contention in Ruby

 Let’s go over what exactly such a DTrace script should do:

-1. when the Ruby program calls mutex.synchronize, it should make a note of which particular file and line these instructions appear on.
-This will allow the DTrace script to report the exact location of any code causing mutex contention.
+, it should make a note of which particular file and line these instructions appear on.
+This will allow the DTrace script to report the exact location of any code causing mutex contention. - when

-2. when rb_mutex_lock starts executing, the script should write down the current timestamp, as this is when the thread starts trying to acquire the mutex
+starts executing, the script should write down the current timestamp, as this is when the thread starts trying to acquire the mutex - when

 Putting it all together results in the DTrace script shown below.